dcampillo/METAR2Speech/README.md

 - Support all METAR provided by http://tgftp.nws.noaa.gov
 - Supports the spelling of 3=Tree, 5=Fife and 9=Niner

-# Disclaimer: METAR2Speech is a not meant to be used for real flight.
+# Disclaimer: METAR2Speech is not meant to be used for real flight.
 The creator of METAR2Speech can't be held accountable for any misusage of the software.